 Horses that anticipate a dead run or horses that are just naturally energetic, springy and forwards can often be challenging to control.

-Here are my strategies to slow these horses down from least firm to most firm:
+Here are what my strategies USED TO BE to slow these horses down from least firm to most firm:

-Learn back, close my seat, close my hands, push my heels down and verbally say “woah.
+Lean back, close my seat, close my hands, push my heels down and verbally say “woah” in a deep voice.